drblue9001/blockchain-backpack/website/part4.md

 Contrast this with the system I'm proposing, using dedicated [Trezor][trezor]-like hardware for signing digital messages.
 The attacker causes the steam client to generate the command to perform the trade, which is then displayed on the screen of the signing hardware.
 To actually digitally sign the command to perform the trade, the user has to actually press a button on the signing hardware, where the trade would also be displayed on the signing hardware's screen.
 This makes large classes of current attacks impossible, which lowers Valve's support costs and stops the inflation caused by Steam Support duped items.

+And increased security makes people feel better about spending money in the ecosystem.
+My backpack is worth thousands of dollars and I know that I'm one bug in a program I use away from possibly losing it all.
+Giving people confidence in and of itself would make Valve more money.

 As an added bonus, because block chains are distributed databases, item ownership information becomes much more resilient.
 There's a [light client protocol][light] which allows applications to just watch the state of a specific contract, while still having some cryptographic assurance about the current state of the world.
 Users would be able to prove that they own items in game even when the centralized item servers go down.

 From a security standpoint, _something_ like the system I'm outlining is needed to stop the rampant hacking, but this system has costs to everyone, and it is important to consider the tradeoffs being made here.